Dr. Aeon and the Wrath of Achilles (#31899)

 When I was writing for Star Wars: The Old Republic, BioWare Edmonton’s design director called me into his office and said “How do you feel about working on Mass Effect 2?”

-My response was, “Um… why, do they need me?”
+My response was, “Um… why?
+Do they need me?”

 ME2 had six writers on it already.
 But it turned out that three of them were leaving the company when they were done writing the dialogue, and a fourth one broke his shoulder slipping on an ice rink at a kid’s birthday party.
 The grunt-work writing remained: the Codex entries, the Galaxy Map, the weapon descriptions — essential words to make the game function, but nothing as glamorous as writing characters the audience would love.